When we are working on a project in a Local Environment, we may commit such mistakes

 comes with a protected `fillable`

-property which represents a white list of allowed attributes when we create a new instance, but what if you accidentally try to save an attribute that does not exist in that list, Laravel will do nothing but also you can bespoke that by adding a single line of code again:
+property which represents a white list of allowed attributes when we create a new instance, but what if you accidentally try to save an attribute that does not exist in that list?
+Laravel will do nothing, but you can customize that by adding a single line of code again:

 use Illuminate\Database\Eloquent\Model;